Innovation

 ReproUnion Biobank & Infertility Cohort

 The first participating couples were enrolled in June 2020 when RUBIC launched a website and two films in Swedish and Danish to inspire and inform.
+As 2024 came to a close around 2000 couples were enrolled.

 1. What are the risk factors and natural life courses of infertility, early embryonic loss, and adverse pregnancy outcomes?